Kos Or Rhodes? How To Choose Between Rhodes Or Kos

 An illustration of an Uber car driving down a road with a view of the sea in Rhodes while wondering, "Is There Uber In Rhodes?

-We don’t recommend relying on public transport on either island, as it tended to be late and unreliable.
-However, it is certainly possible to get there by using the public bus on the island of Rhodes.
+We don’t recommend relying on public transport on either island, as it tends to be late and unreliable.
+However, it is certainly possible to get there by public bus on Rhodes.

 Rhodes